 “Rules of Parliamentary Procedure” means either the current version of Robert’s Rules of Order or the American Institute of Parliamentarians Standard Code of Parliamentary Procedure.

-“Sanction” means an explicit and the official action resulting from of a board imposing an informal or formal disciplinary action finding discipline against a certificate holder licensee has violated or failed to comply with one or more of the statutes, court rules, applicable sections of the ACJA, court orders or board orders relevant to the certificate holder’s profession or occupation.
+“Sanction” means an explicit and the official action resulting from of a board imposing an disciplinary action finding discipline against a certificate holder licensee has violated or failed to comply with one or more of the statutes, court rules, applicable sections of the ACJA, court orders or board orders relevant to the certificate holder’s profession or occupation.

 “Section” means the referenced a uniquely numbered provision of the ACJA.